-Organizations like the U.S. Green Building Council, the Occupational Safety and Health Administration - OSHA, and the Center for Disease Control - CDC are working to provide an adequate amount of data surrounding the importance of monitoring CO2 levels indoors, and what the potential long-term effects of exposure are for individuals exposed to higher amounts of CO2.
+Organizations like the U.S. Green Building Council, the Occupational Safety and Health Administration - OSHA, and the Center for Disease Control - CDC are all working to provide an adequate amount of data surrounding the importance of monitoring CO2 levels indoors and the potential long-term effects of exposure on individuals exposed to higher than normal amounts of CO2.

-Many individuals tend to be surprised when it comes to understanding the importance of carbon dioxide monitoring and recognizing the direct impact high CO2 concentrations can have on their overall well-being, health, and cognitive skills.
+Many individuals are surprised when it comes to the importance of carbon dioxide monitoring and recognizing the direct impact high CO2 concentrations have on their overall well-being, productivity, and cognitive skills.

 Have you ever been in a meeting after lunch, and felt groggy or unfocused?
 Feeling like you will barely make it through the remainder of the day, making your way into the breakroom for another coffee or energy drink?
-This might have more to do with CO2 levels and less to do with the after effects of a full stomach.
+This might have more to do with the CO2 levels and less to do with the after effects of a full stomach.

 A study published by Lawrence Berkley National Laboratory notes that, “People produce and exhale carbon dioxide (CO2) as a consequence of their normal metabolic processes; thus, the concentrations of CO2 inside occupied buildings are higher than the concentrations of CO2 in the outdoor air.”
 The ill feelings, tiredness, lack of focus, and even nausea can be attributed to higher CO2 levels as our bodies go through its natural processes.
 Indoors, this can lead to sick building syndrome.

-According to EPA.gov, “The term sick building syndrome is used to describe situations in which building occupants experience negative health and comfort effects that appear to be linked to time spent in a building, but no specific illness or cause can be identified.”
-Higher CO2 levels indoors bring on many of the same symptoms defined in sick building syndrome.
+In fact, higher CO2 levels indoors may also bring on many of the same symptoms defined in sick building syndrome.
 On the contrary, monitoring CO2 indoors has been stated to dramatically reduce these specific illnesses.